-We are beyond excited to introduce an entirely new journey to Southern Italia, taking place next fall, October 10-20, 2019.
+We are excited to offer you this journey to Southern Italia, taking place next fall, October 2020.
 We are accepting reservations now on a first come, first served basis.
 Our Seven Sacred Sisters of the Cilento pilgrimage is limited to seven participants.

 La Sette Sacro Sorelle di Cilento